Women’s Health Physiotherapy

 Urgency / Frequency

-Having to urinate urgently with increased frequent visit to the bathroom.
+Having to urinate urgently with increased frequent visits to the bathroom.

 Having a frequent urge and needing to urinate often.